obscuritylabs/OS-CFDB/README.md

 > *Please understand that this is **Open Source** project that is driven by **community** feedback.
 If you do not contribute, who will?
 Please take the time to correct, update, or even make a pull request when you are feeling up to the task.*

 ## How to Interpret the Data
+The data within this project is broken out into multiple headers and lists; this allows for easy data serialization to JSON or other future formats as long as an MD parser exists.
+You will find **three** major sections:
+ * Finding Details
+ * Technical Information
+ * Finding Metadata

 ### How the Data is Supplied
  * JSON - Will allow for serializable data structures or integration into many other solutions.